 Distance: 5.5km return

 Abandon the bitumen for this sprawling network of gravel parks at the foothills of the Dandenong Ranges.
 A popular spot for cyclists and walkers, the Lake Circuit Trail is a great experience for new runners, with distance markers every kilometre and a few short hills.
-Visit during sunrise or sunset to catch a glimpse of native wildlife, including echidnas and kangaroos.

 Plan before you go